 -

-Movie-night households who want a comfort-first main seat
+Movie-night households that want a comfort-first main seat

 -

-Anyone who needs head and neck support during long streaming blocks
+Anyone who needs better head and neck support during long streaming blocks

 -